 Dimensions: 35.63 x 18.25 x 6.5 inches | Material: Polypropylene | Stackable: Yes | Capacity: 30 pounds | Color: Transparent | Airtight: Not listed | Waterproof: Not listed

 Hanging design may be limiting

 Vacuum storage bags are a great choice when you're looking for efficient storage that also saves space.
-If you've not used these clever bags before, it could take a bit of getting-used-to, but ultimately we think you'll find them easy and efficient.
+If you haven't used these clever bags before, they could take a bit of getting-used-to, but ultimately we think you'll find them easy and efficient.
 We recommend this set from TAILI because it stands out as a great option for clothing when researched alongside multiple sets and styles of vacuum storage bags.
 We especially love how they're made to hold clothes in place on hangers, so you can avoid wrinkles and the work of ironing when you remove them.
-While we see this as a benefit, it may complicate things for anyone who wants to move their out-of-season clothes out of their closet, or who has limited hanging space available elsewhere in their home.
+While we see this as a benefit, it may complicate things for anyone who wants to move their out-of-season clothes out of their closet or has limited hanging space available elsewhere in their home.